-During the second event, occurred in the middle of February 2015, the waves entered the open boundary from South.
+During the second event, which occurred in the middle of February 2015, the waves entered the open boundary from South.
 In Figure 9 we report the significant wave map at the highest peak of the event and the timeseries of Hs and Tm during the event.
-Also for this case, the event showed 2 peaks respectively on 17th and 23th of February.
+Also, for this case, the event showed 2 peaks respectively on 17th and 23th of February.
 The first peak, the lowest, reached approximately 2m of Hs, and it was well represented by GT-WAVES.
 After that, the sea-state restoring phase showed an overestimation of Hs in GT-WAVES, and Hs was better described by CMEMS.
 The second peak can be considered a real extreme event, with Hs exceeding 3.5m.
 The event is slightly better described by CMEMS.
-It is evident that CMEMS tends to underestimated Hs and GT-WAVE tends to overestimate it.
+It is evident that CMEMS tends to underestimate Hs and GT-WAVE tends to overestimate it.
 The wave period of CMEMS showed a net underestimation, while GT-WAVE is closer to the observed data.
+For this event we have also performed an assessment of wave-current interaction on total water level.
+In particular, Figure 10 reports at the peak (2015/02/22 17:00) for the areas of the Taranto port the maps of the significant wave height (top panel), the sea level for the coupled run (middle panel) and the difference in sea level for the coupled and uncoupled runs (bottom panel).
+Then, in Figure 11, we report the time series of sea level for the coupled and uncoupled configurations together with the significant wave height for a point close to the port (point P1 indicated in Figure 10).
+The wave contribution (wave setup) to the total water level is clearly evident at the peak of the extreme event.